w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-how-to-validate-kusama.md

 ### Node Prerequisites: Install Rust and Dependencies

-Once you choose your cloud service provider and set-up your new server, the first thing you will do is install Rust.
+Once you choose your service provider and set-up your new server, the first thing you will do is install Rust.

 If you have never installed Rust, you should do this first.